 What are some tips for easing into pro-metabolic eating?

-My number one tip is to allow for a clean slate when it comes to the way that they view food and nourishment.
+My number one tip is to allow for a clean slate when it comes to how we view food and nourishment.
 It requires an enormous amount of unlearning and relearning when it comes to detaching yourself from dogmatic or fad nutrition tips.
 I’m passionate about teaching true nourishment, not signing up for the next popular diet plan.
 You want to ease into these lifestyle changes and truly learn the why behind them.

-Easing is the perfect word to use here because that’s exactly what I recommend.
+It’s all about easing into this way of eating and being.
 For example, you can’t jump back into eating carbs right away if you have been restricting carbs throughout your life.
 Your body quite literally has to relearn how to utilize those carbs.
-Slow and steady wins the race, no true or sustainable health practice has even been found in quick results.
+Slow and steady wins the race.
+No true or sustainable health practice has even been found in quick results.

 What types of changes can people expect to see when their metabolism is properly supported?

-When you choose to eat in a way that is supportive to your whole body vs a number on the scale or a desired look, it completely changes the way that you see nourishment.
-Since your metabolic describes every cell function of the body, metabolic markers will include the quality of your sleep, your digestion, your energy, your appetite, your menstrual cycle and your libido, and more.
+When you choose to eat in a way that is supportive to your whole body versus a number on the scale or a desired look, it completely changes how you see nourishment.
+Since your metabolism describes every cell function of the body, metabolic markers will include the quality of your sleep, your digestion, your energy, your appetite, your menstrual cycle and your libido, and more.
 With a well-supported metabolism you should feel alive, grounded, free, energetic, vital, and strong.

 What are some examples of how to eat to support a healthy metabolism?